ELECTRIC BIKES UK

 - E-bikes have a legal maximum motor power output of 250 watts and a power-assisted speed of up to 15.5 mph (25 kph)

 - You must follow the rules of the road, as you would if you were using any other vehicle on the UK's roads.
+We at greenhybridbikes will not be held liable for any Road rules.
 Refer to the Highway Code for more information.